Part I

 What gifts might the Shadow offer once approached with courage and curiosity?

-Each act of integration brings you closer to the wholeness that has always been your birthright—an awakening of the Dragon within.
+Each act of integration brings you closer to the wholeness that has always been your birthright—an awakening of the Dragon within, where more of your life can finally speak in one voice.

 Law of Integration: What is reinforced is what is integrated.
 Integration reinforces.